salykova/instant-DexNerf/README.md

 # Instant DexNerf

-Depth estimation of transparent objects using only posed multiview RGB images.
 The project was inspired by [Dex-NeRF: Using a Neural Radiance field to Grasp Transparent Objects](https://sites.google.com/view/dex-nerf) and [Instant Neural Graphics Primitives](https://nvlabs.github.io/instant-ngp/).
 Combination of two methods provides both fast training/rendering speed and accurate depth map estimation.

 **Code will be released soon** 🤩🤩🤩